 Size limits: Up to six people may camp at a single site.
 Larger families and groups will need to reserve multiple camp sites.
 Sites are large enough for one large tent or two small tents.

-What to bring: You must bring your own tent and sleeping bags.
+What to bring: You must bring your own tent (required at check-in) and sleeping bags.
 A pad underneath your sleeping bag may cushion you better for a good night's sleep.
 You should also bring sunscreen and insect repellant.

-RVs (Recreational Vehicles): Six camp sites, all located in the Amelia Earhardt section of the campground, are large enough to accommodate recreational vehicles (RVs).
+RVs (Recreational Vehicles): Nine camp sites, all located in the Amelia Earhardt section of the campground, are large enough to accommodate recreational vehicles (RVs).
 They do not have water, sewer or electrical hookups.
 Tent camping is not allowed in RV sites.

 Access to Public Transportation: The Q35 bus takes you north to the train station for the 2 and 5 trains at Flatbush and Nostrand Avenues, a ride that takes about 15 minutes.
 From there, riders can transfer to other subways to get to other boroughs, such as Manhattan.
 The station is near a residential area.
 Street parking is available; read the signs for meter hours.
 Campers who return late must present their camping reservation confirmation from www.recreation.gov upon reentering Floyd Bennett Field.